Anisotropic strange stars in Tolman-Kuchowicz spacetime: Discussion and Conclusion

+{\bf 5.
+Compactification factor and redshift:} We have featured variation of the compactification factor and redshift function in the left and right panel in Fig.~10, respectively.
+For the chosen values of $\mathcal{B}$ and $\Lambda$ we have derived the factor $2M/R$ and surface redshift $Z_s$ for different strange star candidates and presented their values in Tables~\ref{Table 1}.
+We find from these Tables~\ref{Table 2} and \ref{Table 3} that the values of $2M/R$ and $Z_s$ increase gradually with the increasing values of $\Lambda$ and $\mathcal{B}$.
+For all the cases as $2M/R<8/9$, so our system is consistent with the Buchdahl condition~\cite{Buchdahl1959}.
+Present investigation reveals that the surface redshift of the different stellar candidates are within the range $0.58-0.41$ and such high redshift values indicate that the stellar candidates under study are actually stange stars~\cite{Rahaman2014}.
+The obtained values of $Z_s$ due to different strange star candidates are well within the provided limits given as $0<Z_s \leq 1$~\cite{Kalam2012,Hossein2012,Rahaman2012,Kalam2013,Bhar2015} and $Z_s \leq 2$~\cite{Buchdahl1959,Straumann1984,Bohmer2006} which provides physical consistency of the proposed stellar system.

 {\bf 6.
-Compactification factor and redshift:} We have featured variation of the compactification factor and redshift function in the upper and lower panel in Fig.~10, respectively for both the cases.
-For the chosen values of $\alpha$, $\beta$ and $\Lambda$ we have derived the factor $2M/R$ and surface redshift for the different compact star candidates and presented their values in Tables~1 and 2.
-We find from these tables that the values of $2M/R$ and $Z_s$ are higher for the Case 2 compared to the Case 1.
-For both the Cases as $2M/R<8/9$, so our system is consistent with the Buchdahl condition~\cite{Buchdahl1959}.
+Comparative discussion:} With the motivation to analysis the effects of the variable cosmological constant $\Lambda(r)$ and bag constant $\mathcal{B}$ on the anisotropic stellar system, we have presented Tables~\ref{Table 2} and \ref{Table 3}.
+For the fixed chosen value of $\mathcal{B}$ as $\mathcal{B}=60~MeV/{fm}^3$ we find from Table~\ref{Table 2} that as the values of $\Lambda$ increases the different physical parameters viz., $\rho_c$, $p_c$, $2M/R$ and $Z_s$ increase gradually, whereas the radii of the stellar candidates decrease consequently.
+This observation leads to the conclusion that as $\Lambda$ increases the stellar systems become smaller in size turning the strange star candidates into a more compact stellar object.
+The same effects can be observed for the increasing values of $\mathcal{B}$ as presented in Table~\ref{Table 3}.
+Hence, with the increasing values of $\Lambda$ and $\mathcal{B}$ the systems become gradually diminutive along with the rising values of density and surface redshift, which are the perfect situations to describe the strange star candidates.